 On September 20, 2006 the Company announced its name had been changed from Pheromone Sciences Corp. to Sernova Corp.
 Shareholders approved the name change at the Company's annual general meeting held on August 18th 2006.

-At that meeting the shareholders also elected 5 directors to the Board: Dr. William Cochrane (Chair), Charles Allard, Justin Leushner, Devinder Randhawa and Dr. Eldon Smith.
-On September 25, 2007 the Company announced that Dr. George Adams had been appointed to the Board.
+At the Annual General Meeting held on April 19, 2007 the shareholders elected 6 directors to the Board: Dr. George Adams, Charles Allard, Dr. William Cochrane, Justin Leushner, Devinder Randhawa and Dr. Eldon Smith.
+At the subsequent Board of Directors meeting the following appointments were made: